 Even if the home you’ve just bought is fairly new, there’s always still some work to be done to get it just the way you want it, from minor repairs to major renovations.
 Home renovation is a multi-billion-dollar industry in this country.
 But even though many other people are spending a small fortune for renovations, you don’t necessarily have to in order to realize your home-improvement dreams.
-Just keep in mind these tips to stretch your renovation dollars in Nashville.
+Just keep in mind these tips to stretch your renovation dollars in Franklin, Nashville, or Brentwood.

 Draw Up a Plan

 Most people know what their renovation goals are, but they don’t have a roadmap for getting there.
-But if you have a detailed plan in place, you really can stretch your renovation dollars in Nashville.
+But if you have a detailed plan in place, you really can stretch your renovation dollars in Franklin, Nashville, or Brentwood.
 A detailed, step-by-step plan will allow you to know exactly what needs to be done at each stage of the renovations, and you’ll also be able to budget accordingly.

 Get Several Quotes

 Many towns of at least medium size have outlets where you can buy second-hand and repurposed building materials and supplies that are both affordable and serviceable.
 In addition, if you contact wealthy homeowners who are also doing some renovating, you may be able to pick up slightly used, but well-maintained appliances, fixtures, and materials at a fraction of the new cost.
-This may be the number-one way to stretch your renovation dollars in Nashville.
+This may be the number-one way to stretch your renovation dollars in Franklin, Nashville, or Brentwood.

 Do the Demolition Yourself